ashutoshmishra-qa/sampleCodeceptJS_framework/CodeceptJS-framework/README.md

 Pros of using CodeceptJS for automating your WebApp
 - Easy to understand & debug issues.
-- It can use any of the popular wrappers - Pup & Webdriver
+- It can use any of the popular wrappers - Playwrite & Webdriver

 This framework is being built with Webdriver Helper Setup -